x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-user-mailboxes/configure-email-forwarding.md

 What if you want to forward mail to an address outside your organization?
 Or forward mail to multiple recipients?
 You can do that, too!

 - **External addresses**: Create a mail contact and then, in the steps above, select the mail contact on the **Select Recipient** page.
 Need to know how to create a mail contact?
 Check out [Manage mail contacts](../../recipients-in-exchange-online/manage-mail-contacts.md).
 - **Multiple recipients**: Create a distribution group, add recipients to it, and then in the steps above, select the mail contact on the **Select Recipient** page.
 Need to know how to create a mail contact?
 Check out [Create and manage distribution groups](../../recipients-in-exchange-online/manage-distribution-groups/manage-distribution-groups.md).

 ## How do you know this worked?

-To make sure that you've successfully configured email forwarding, do one of the following:
+To verify that you've successfully configured email forwarding, do one of the following:

 1. In the EAC, go to **Recipients** \> **Mailboxes**.